elegant-scipy/elegant-scipy/markdown/preface.markdown

 from six.moves import zip, map, range, filter
 ```

-Word of warning for Python 2.7 enthusiasts, chapters 5 and 6 rely heavily on the new `@` *matrix multiplication* operator, which is only available in Python 3.5+.
+A word of warning for Python 2.7 enthusiasts: chapters 5 and 6 rely heavily on the new `@` *matrix multiplication* operator (mentioned above), which is only available in Python 3.5+.
+Trying to use `@` in earlier version of Python will give you a nasty syntax error.
-To make the code in these chapters work with Python 2.7 you will have to use the `.dot` method, which is decidedly inelegant.
+To make the code in these chapters work with Python 2.7 you will have to use the `.dot` method of NumPy arrays and SciPy matrices, which is decidedly inelegant.
 More on how to do this in chapter 5.

 For more reading, you might like to check out Ed Schofield's python-future.org, and Nick Coghlan's book-length guide on the transition [^py3].